somebox/radio-retrofit-asc-tuner/doc/User-Guide.md

 **Stopped:**
 - Shows station name (static, no scroll) with stop icon
+- Selected preset LED remains lit brightly (same as when playing)
-- Preset LED is off
+- Memory button LED is lit dimly if stopped on a non-preset station
 - Clock mode activates after 10 seconds of inactivity

 **Browse Mode:**